namecoin/proposals/README.md

 How-To
 =======
-Those wishing to submit a proposal should first should bring their idea to the relevant communities and then submit a new RFC as outlined in the [RFC Guidelines & Process][0000].
+Those wishing to submit a proposal should first should bring their idea to the relevant communities and then submit a new proposal as outlined in the [Proposal Guidelines & Process][0000].

 Discussion relevant to a pending draft should, whenever possible, take the form of Gitub issue tickets.
 Github tickets should reference the proposal and/or pull requests to help ensure that all discussion is captured.